Welcome to “Raw Dog Food Makes Humans Sick”!

 Opponents of the raw diet have actually managed to spread this fear of getting sick by handling the raw meat we feed our dogs.
 They argue that this is the case because the raw meat could harbor salmonella, e.coli, and other bacteria.

-#1 Ally: Hygiene In The Kitchen
+Tip #1: Hygiene In The Kitchen

-I always dispose of empty meat packaging right away ~ I’ll have a plastic bag sitting right on the counter whenever I pull meat out that’s still wrapped, and place the packaging into the plastic bag.
-Once I’m done handling the meat, I’ll tie a knot into the bag and then throw it out into the trash can in the garage.
+I’ll have a plastic bag sitting right on the counter whenever I pull meat out that’s still wrapped.
+The packaging goes right into the plastic bag.
+Once I’m done handling the meat, I’ll tie a knot into the bag and then throw it out into the trash.

-Gloves For Extra Protection
+Optional: Gloves For Extra Protection

 Side Note: I came across a video of Health & Wellness Couch Beth Carpenter from Austin, TX, where she’s making her very own raw dog food from scratch.

 She explains that she washes them with hot, soapy water after each usage and then sterilizes them.

-#2 Ally: Only Buy High-Quality Meat From A Trusted Source
+Tip #2: Only Buy High-Quality Meat From A Trusted Source

 You should, of course, stay clear of rancid, bad meat, and make sure to only buy high quality meat from a trusted source.
-This could be your local butcher who doesn’t use growth-hormones and/or antibiotics in raising his animals.
+This could be your local butcher who doesn’t use growth-hormones and/or antibiotics in raising their animals.

-There are several other retailers in the raw dog (& cat) food market – I’ve heard of RawFeedingMiami, ReelRawdog, Soul’y Raw, and others – which is great news as it indicates a trend towards feeding our dogs a more species-appropriate diet!
+There are several other retailers in the raw dog (& cat) food market.
+For example, Raw Feeding Miami, Reel Raw Dog, Soul’y Raw, and many others.
+That’s great news as it indicates a trend towards feeding our dogs a more species-appropriate diet!